gcglinton/MicroservicesDemo/README.md

 ## Usage

-Running the demo is as simple as cloning the repo, ensuring you're got Docker and docker-compose, and then running `docker-compose up -d --build`.
+Running the demo is as simple as cloning the repo, ensuring you're got Docker and the Compose Plugin, and then running `docker compose up -d --build`.

 That will build all the stage containers, and run everything (Zookeeper, Kafka, Postgres, UIs, and stages).